exonum/exonum-doc/src/advanced/round-robin-spec.md

 1. **Censorship resistance**
 	Any correct transaction broadcasted to every validator would be included into the new block somewhen.
 2. **Liveness**
-	New blocks would be generated and accepted even if some nodes behave unfairly.
+	New blocks would be generated and accepted even if some nodes behaved unfairly.
 3. **Chain quality**
-	Among any consecutive K blocks in an honest node’s chain, a sufficient fraction of the blocks is mined by honest miners.
+	Among any consecutive `K` blocks in an honest node’s chain, a sufficient fraction of the blocks is mined by honest miners.

 *Wherein Censorship Resistance (point 1) is ensured by Chain Quality (point 3).*
-*The current solution guarantees only weak form of chain quality: only `1 block out of F+1 blocks` is guaranteed to be mined by honest miners (instead of `sufficient fraction of K blocks`)*
+*The current solution guarantees only weak form of chain quality: only `1 block out of F+1 blocks` is guaranteed to be mined by honest miners (instead of `sufficient fraction of K blocks`).*

 ## Round Robin overview